laravel/docs/session.md

         }
     }

-When you retrieve a key from the session, you may also pass a default value as the second argument to the `get` method.
+When you retrieve an item from the session, you may also pass a default value as the second argument to the `get` method.
 This default value will be returned if the specified key does not exist in the session.
 If you pass a `Closure` as the default value to the `get` method and the requested key does not exist, the `Closure` will be executed and its result returned:

     $value = $request->session()->get('key', 'default');